HeroicKatora/git-hackme/Readme.md

 ## Known Problems

+- [ ] The share command should check if SSH is running and reachable, not only an HTTP server.
+This can detect if the CA is changed or the sshd daemon down.

+- [ ] The index page should get better UX optimized for sharing.
+The color scheme should remain readable when text is selected since this is the most basic workflow.
+There should be a 'Copy' button.

 - [ ] Does not support the Windows target, even for contributors.
 I have no clue how to programmatically write a key with proper permissions and configure its use.
 Maybe just WSL the problem away.

 - [ ] The `unshare` command is not yet implement, delete the mnemonic directory in the runtime directory as a workaround.
 (Slightly problematic, does not validate against reuse of that mnemonic).